CristianoRonaldo-ui/bubble-sort-visualizer/README.md

  - The problem is broken down into smaller parts:

- - Parse the user input (comma-separated string → list of numbers)
+ - Parse the user input

  - Implement the Bubble Sort algorithm